sematext/docs/docs/synthetics/ssl-certificate-monitoring.md

 Sematext Synthetics alerts you on the failure of these checks via the monitor's configured [alert notification hooks](../alerts/alert-notifications.md).
 Apart from these checks, Synthetics also provides an SSL certificate report, with details of all the certificates in the chain.

-Both the HTTP and Browser monitors perform these checks.
-Except certificate change detection is not available for Browser monitors.
+Both the HTTP and Browser monitors perform these checks, though certificate change detection is available only for HTTP monitors.

 ## Certificate Validation